Strong path convergence from Loewner driving function convergence: Introduction

 \section{Introduction}

-The Schramm-Loewner evolutions ($\sle_\ka$) are a family of conformally invariant random curves indexed by a single parameter $\kappa$, first described by Schramm in \cite{schramm:lerw}.
-Since this development, a number of discrete random paths have been shown to converge to $\sle_\ka$ in the scaling limit: in particular, uniform spanning tree boundaries and loop-erased random walks ($\sle_8$ and $\sle_2$) \cite{lsw:lerw}, Gaussian free field level lines and the harmonic explorer ($\sle_4$) \cite{schramm.sheffield:explorer, schramm.sheffield:gff}, and percolation cluster boundaries ($\sle_6$) \cite{smirnov, smirnov.long, camia.newman}.
-Smirnov has also announced convergence results for the Ising model spin interfaces and the corresponding FK cluster boundaries ($\sle_3$ and $\sle_{16/3}$) and has proved significant partial results in this direction \cite{smirnov:towards, smirnov-2007}.
+The Loewner differential equation, first described by Loewner in 1923, relates a planar self-avoiding curve to a real-valued continuous function (the ``Loewner driving function'') via conformal mappings.
+It was discovered by Schramm in \cite{schrammlerw} that if one takes the driving function to be $\sqrt{\ka} W_t$ for $W$ a standard Brownian motion, then the resulting random curves---called the Schramm--Loewner evolution with parameter $\ka$ and denoted $\sle_\ka$---are conformally invariant in law and satisfy a certain Markovian property (the ``domain Markov property'').
+They are furthermore the only curves with these properties, making them the ``universal'' candidate for the scaling limit of many discrete planar models in statistical physics.
+Indeed, since their introduction \cite{schrammlerw}, a number of discrete random paths have been shown to converge to $\sle_\ka$ in the scaling limit: in particular, loop-erased random walks and uniform spanning tree boundaries ($\sle_2$ and $\sle_8$) \cite{lswlerw}, Gaussian free field level lines and the harmonic explorer ($\sle_4$) \cite{schrammsheffieldexplorer,schrammsheffieldgff}, percolation cluster boundaries ($\sle_6$) \cite{smirnovperc,smirnovperclong,camianewman} and Ising spin interfaces and FK cluster boundaries ($\sle_3$ and $\sle_{16/3}$) \cite{smirnovtowards,smirnovrc,smirnovrcii,kemppainensmirnovrciii,chelkaksmirnovisinguniversality,chelkaksmirnovising}.